-YTL Corp's subsidiaries listed on the Main Market of Bursa Securities are YTL Power International Berhad ("YTL Power"), YTL Hospitality REIT ("YTL REIT") and Malayan Cement Berhad ("Malayan Cement").
-The Group also has a stake in Starhill Global Real Estate Investment Trust ("Starhill Global REIT"), which is listed on the Mainboard of the SGX-ST, the Singapore stock exchange.
+YTL Corp's entities listed on the Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities") are YTL Power International Berhad ("YTL Power"), YTL Hospitality REIT ("YTL REIT") and Malayan Cement Berhad ("MCB").
+The Group also has an investment in Starhill Global Real Estate Investment Trust ("Starhill Global REIT"), which is listed on the Mainboard of the SGX-ST, the Singapore stock exchange.